checkr/openmock/README.md

           Content-Type: text/html
 ```

-The actions by default run in the order defined in the mock file; you can adjust this by adding an int 'order' field.
+The actions by default run in the order defined in the mock file; you can adjust this by adding an int 'order' value from lowest to highest number.
+The default value for 'order' is 0.
 ```yaml
 - key: every-op
   kind: Behavior